Opera Singer

 What made you choose opera instead of more contemporary music?

-Asked by trip_lol1 about 12 years ago
+Asked by trip_lol1 almost 13 years ago

 I came to opera seriously only after college.
 Although I studied classical voice technique, I was still thinking of going into music theater and acting primarily.
 But suddenly, opera knocked me over the head and I committed.
 I love opera because it's so expressive.
 I'm also a total research geek and love learning about the composers, music styles, history and all the amazing components of a well-rounded performance of that specific opera.
 Singing such gorgeous music that, in many cases, was written for audiences long ago and translating it to the audience in front of me makes me feel such a strong connection to the music and history.
 And then when I get to work with new composers, it makes me feel connected to another aspect of the musical creation.
 There's so much depth in opera.
 The lyrics in the Komponist aria in Ariadne auf Naxos pretty much sums it up!